Women's education in the United States: 18th century

+1746: Following the path of the German speaking Moravians, Linden Hall, the oldest continuously operated all girls high school was founded.
+With its original Moravian roots, the school continued to center around the Moravian religion until the late 20th century when it became non-denominational.
+It has stayed grade school and continuously operates today.
+It is now a boarding and day school for girls in grades six through twelve.

 1772: Salem Academy and College began as a school for young girls in 1772 in the Moravian town of Salem, North Carolina which had been established just six years earlier by Moravian missionaries.
 It is the oldest educational institution for both girls and women in the United States.

 1783: Washington College in Chestertown, Maryland, appointed the first women instructors at any American college.
 Elizabeth Callister Peale and Sarah Callister taught painting and drawing.

+19th century

 1803: Bradford Academy in Bradford, Massachusetts was the first higher educational institution to admit women in Massachusetts.
 It was founded as a co-educational institution, but became exclusively for women in 1837.

 1826: The first American public high schools for girls were opened in New York and Boston.

 1828: The South Carolina Female Collegiate Institute was founded in Columbia, South Carolina.

 1829: The first public examination of an American girl in geometry was held.

 1831: As a private institution in 1831, Mississippi College became the first coeducational college in the United States to grant a degree to a woman.
 In December 1831 it granted degrees to two women, Alice Robinson and Catherine Hall.